Pac1226/PyChain-Ledger/README.md

-# Challenge 18 | Peter Lieberman | PyChain Ledger
+Peter Lieberman | PyChain Ledger

 PyChain Ledger is a a blockchain-based ledger system, complete with a user-friendly web interface hosted on Streamlit.
-This ledger allows partner banks to conduct financial transactionsand to verify the integrity of the data in the ledger.
+This ledger was built as an assignment for the Columbia Engineering FinTech Bootcamp.
+It was built for a fictitious bank, allowing it to conduct financial transactions and to verify the integrity of the data in the ledger.

 ## Technologies